tommy-huroai/AOSCode/CONTRIBUTING.md

 * Automatically close any issue marked `info-needed` if there has been no response in the past 7 days.
 * Automatically lock issues 45 days after they are closed.
-* Automatically implement the VS Code [feature request pipeline](https://github.com/microsoft/vscode/wiki/Issues-Triaging#managing-feature-requests).
+* Automatically implement the AOS Code [feature request pipeline](https://github.com/microsoft/vscode/wiki/Issues-Triaging#managing-feature-requests).

 If you believe the bot got something wrong, please open a new issue and let us know.